 Joseph is a British born artist whose interest in the performative and sculptural qualities of photography guides his practice.
 Hugely inspired by experimentation, he uses the photographic medium as a tool of intrigue; allowing him to inspect and investigate the complex relationship between subject and object.
 As a graduate of Photographic Arts from the University of Westminster, London, he now lives and works in Berlin.

-Bénédicte Blondeau, born in 1986 in Belgium, lives and works in Berlin.
+Bénédicte Blondeau (born in La Louvière, Belgium), lives and works in Berlin.
 She studied Photography at Ar.co, Lisbon (2018) and Academy of Fine Arts, Ghent (2015).
 She graduated as a Master in Applied Communication specialized in Media Education at IHECS, Brussels (2010).
-She worked during 5 years as a media coach, multimedia and documentary movies director in the field of media literacy, arts and culture in Belgium.
+She worked for 5 years as a media coach, multimedia and documentary movies director in the field of media literacy, arts and culture in Belgium.
 She then moved to Portugal where she deepened her artistic practice in photography.
-She participated in various collective exhibitions and talks internationally and her work has been published in different magazines including GUP (Amsterdam), Phases Magazine and Scopio (Porto).
-In March 2019 she moved to Berlin and founded PEP, the Photographic Exploration Project.
+She participated in various exhibitions and talks around Europe and her work has been published in many different magazines internationally.
 In September 2019, her first photo book entitled "Ce qu'il reste" was released by the Lisbon-based publisher XYZ books.
 "Ce qu'il reste" is a finalist for Photo España’s best book award (international category) and the DGLab Book Design Awards 2020 and has been shortlisted for the ADAGP MAD Revelation Artist Book Award.